peterjc/galaxy_blast/tools/blast_rbh/README.rst

         - Fixed Tool Shed dependency definition. v0.1.3  - Option to make FASTA files non-redundant (via Biopython dependency).
-        - Avoid extra database and BLAST search in self-comparison mode.
+        - Avoid extra database and BLAST search in self-comparison mode. v0.1.4  - Check for duplicate FASTA identifiers (workaround for makeblastdb not treating this as an error, leading to confusing RBH output).
 ======= ======================================================================